 A dedicated contact for Care Leaver and Care-experienced students

-For students who are currently in care, or are leaving / have previously been in care, Newman has a dedicated care leaver contact, Tammy Oyekanmi, Student Welfare Adviser who can offer tailored support prior to arrival and throughout the students time with us.
-T.oyekanmi@newman.ac.uk
+For students who are currently in care, or are leaving / have previously been in care, Newman has a dedicated care leaver contact, Tammy Oyekanmi, Advice and Wellbeing Manager who can offer tailored support prior to arrival and throughout the student’s time with us.

 Pre entry support

-We offer care experienced students guidance from their first interest in applying for university right through to studying with us.
-All of our support is optional and students can decide how much support they need at any stage.
+We offer care leavers guidance from their first interest in applying for university right through to studying with us.
+All our support is optional, and students can decide how much support they need at any stage.

 HEADstart

-Care experienced students have a guaranteed acceptance onto HEADstart , a preparatory course for new single, joint and combined honours students.
-The aim of HEADstart is to help students adapt to “student life” as quickly and smoothly as possible.
-HEADstart is delivered in the two weeks before Welcome Week.
-For further details of the programme visit our HEADstart page.
+Care experienced students have a guaranteed acceptance onto HEADstart, a preparatory course for new single, joint and combined honours students.
+The aim of HEADstart is to help you adapt to student life as quickly and smoothly as possible.
+HEADstart is delivered prior to Welcome Week.

 When students arrive

-If a student chooses to disclose their care leaver or care experienced status to Newman either via their UCAS application form or to our care leaver contact, they will be contacted at the beginning of their first year with Newman.
-Our care leaver contact will invite students to a meeting, either remotely or on campus to explain the range of support that is available and students will be given a welcome pack which, for 2020/21 includes an Amazon gift card.
+If a student chooses to disclose their care leaver status to Birmingham Newman either via their UCAS application form or to our care leaver contact, they will be contacted at the beginning of their first year with Birmingham Newman.
+Our care leaver contact will invite students to a meeting, either remotely or on campus to explain the range of support that is available.

 Accommodation